Modern Resume Templates That Get You Hired.

 So, you can try to craft your own, which will probably look like hundreds of others, or you can find a template that speaks to you and your uniqueness.
 Which do you think is the better plan?

-Using a professional resume template of course!
+Using a modern resume template of course!

 What Is Often Included

 in a Resume Template .

 Resumes contain much of the same basic information about candidates

 - A professional summary

 - A listing of background and experiences that focus on achievements and accomplishments

 - a synopsis of educational background, awards, professional memberships, etc.